webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

   If you are prompted to create an OAuth consent screen, you will only need to do so with the minimal required settings of App Name, User Support Email, and Developer email address.

-Next make a note of the ``Client Id`` and ``Client Secret`` then in your .gauth directory create a file named .gauth/your-secrets-file.json and add the following contents:
+Next, make a note of the ``Client Id`` and ``Client Secret`` then in your .gauth directory create a file named .gauth/your-secrets-file.json and add the following contents:

 .. code-block:: json